Srivariki Premalekha

 Srivariki Premalekha is a 1984 Telugu-language romantic comedy film written, and directed by Jandhyala; and produced by Cherukuri Ramoji Rao.
 The story is based on a Potturi Vijayalakshmi novel titled Premalekha, published in "Chatura" magazine.

-The film was a commercial hit during that period, with many actors subsequently established in the cinema field.
+The film was a commercial hit during that period, with many of its case members subsequently becoming established in the cinema field.
 The film won a Filmfare Award South and a Nandi Award.
-The film was remade in Tamil as Porutham with Naresh and Poornima reprising their roles.
+It was remade in Tamil as Porutham with Naresh and Poornima reprising their roles.